devnetic/utils/docs/array.md

 ## getMaxIndex(array: number[]): number

-Find the index of the maximum item of an array
+Find the index of the maximum item of an array.

 ```ts
 utils.getMaxIndex([1, 2, 3, 4, 5])  // 4